Akshat-Jani/steel-surface-defect-detector/README.md

 ### 4️⃣ Model Explainability (Grad-CAM)
 ![Grad-CAM Example](results_%26_assets/gradcam_output.png)

 Verifies that the CNN focuses on defect-relevant regions.
+Given Image: "Scratch" on a steel surface

 ---